ConstantinosM/A2C-ConvLSTM-Starcraft2-with-pysc2/README.md

 # A2C-ConvLSTM-Starcraft2

+### This is an old repository and code is not working properly.
+Sequences of (s,a,r) should be batched properly with timestep dimension.

 A2C with ConvLSTM agent playing Starcraft 2 (DeepMind's FullyConv LSTM)

 Synchronous Advantage Actor Critic (synchronous variation of the [A3C](https://arxiv.org/abs/1602.01783)) with [Convolutional LSTM](https://arxiv.org/abs/1506.04214) playing Starcraft 2 using DeepMind's API [pysc2](https://github.com/deepmind/pysc2/).